Skip to main content

 disabled

 When true, the interactive handle is omitted (inert spacer).
 Reordering uses pointer dragging inside **react-grid-layout**, not the HTML **`draggable`** attribute—inner DOM **`draggable={false}`** does not lock the row; use **`disabled`** here instead.
+The grid keeps that slot fixed in order (**`layout` `static`** for that **`i`**) while other rows move or compact around it when allowed.

 boolean